Jrh1337/Jrh1337/MATH220/MATH220.md

 [WEEK 9: Eigenvectors, Length and Projections]
+- The Meaning of Eigenvectors and Eigenvalues
+- Computing the Eigenvalues of a Matrix
+- Multiplicities of Eigenvalues
+- Finding Eigenvectors
+- The Dot Product and Length of Vectors
+- Unit Vectors and the distance between Vectors
+- Projections onto Vectors
+- Orthogonality and Orthonormal Sets

 [WEEK 10: Orthonormal Basis, Eigenbasis, Long Term Behavior of Population Matrices and Projection onto Subspaces]